 According to their respective employment contracts, other senior executives have a six-month notice period in the event the Company serves notice.
-In the event the other senior executives leave on their own initiative, the notice period is three months.
+In the event the other senior executives leave on their own accord, the notice period is three months.

-Board's description of internal control and risk management pertaining to financial reporting
+Board's report on internal control and risk management pertaining to financial reporting

-The Board's responsibility for internal control and risk management is regulated in the Swedish Companies Act and, for Swedish limited liability companies whose shares are available for trading on a regulated market in Sweden (currently NASDAQ OMX Stockholm and NGM Equity), also in the Swedish Code of Corporate Governance, the requirements of which include annual disclosures in the corporate governance report of the most important features of a company's systems for internal control and risk management with respect to financial reporting.
-However, INVISIO Headsets is not formally bound to the Swedish Code of Corporate Governance, since the Company's shares are not available for trading on a regulated market, although the Code serves as an important reference for corporate governance within the Company.
+The Board's responsibility for internal control and risk management is regulated in the Swedish Companies Act and, for Swedish limited liability companies whose shares are available for trading on a regulated market in Sweden (currently NASDAQ OMX Stockholm and NGM Equity), also in the Swedish Code of Corporate Governance.
+In addition to the rules in the Swedish Code of Corporate Governance regarding information about corporate governance, the rules of the Swedish Annual Accounts Act on corporate governance reporting also apply to companies whose shares are available for trading in a regulated market.
+Thus, INVISIO Communications is not formally bound to the Swedish Code of Corporate Governance or the rules of the Swedish Annual Accounts Act on corporate governance reporting, since the Company's shares are not available for trading on a regulated market, although the Code serves as an important reference for corporate governance within the Company.
+According to the Swedish Annual Accounts Act, the corporate governance report shall include information about the most important features of the Company's systems for internal control and risk management with respect to financial reporting.

-Internal control and risk management with respect to financial reporting are part of INVISIO Headsets' overall internal control and risk management and comprise a central component of the Company's corporate governance.
-INVISIO Headsets defines internal control and risk management as a process that is influenced by the Board, the Audit Committee, the CEO, other Company management, and other employees and that is designed so as to provide reasonable assurance that INVISIO Headsets' goals are achieved with respect to suitable and effective operations, reliable reporting, and compliance with applicable laws and statutes.
+Internal control and risk management with respect to financial reporting are part of INVISIO Communications' overall internal control and risk management and comprise a central component of the Company's corporate governance.
+INVISIO Communications defines internal control and risk management as a process that is influenced by the Board, the Audit Committee, the CEO, other Company management, and other employees and that is designed so as to provide reasonable assurance that INVISIO Communications' goals are achieved with respect to suitable and effective operations, reliable reporting, and compliance with applicable laws and statutes.
 This process is based on a control environment that fosters discipline and structure for the other four components of the process - risk assessment, control structures, information and communication, and follow-up.
-The process is based on the framework for internal control issued by the Committee of the Sponsoring Organizations of the Treadway Commission (COSO), www. coso.org.
+The process is based on the framework for internal control issued by the Committee of the Sponsoring Organizations of the Treadway Commission (COSO), www.coso.org.

-The following description has been prepared in accordance with the Swedish Code of Corporate Governance and constitutes the Board's description of the most important features of the Company's systems for internal control and risk management with respect to financial reporting.
-The description is not part of the formal annual accounts and has not been audited by the Company's auditor.
+Board's report on internal control and risk management pertaining to financial reporting can be found below and gives information about the most important features of the Company's systems for internal control and risk management with respect to financial reporting.
+This report has been audited by the Company's auditor.